Lambda(1405,1/2^-) photoproduction from the gamma p -> K^+ Lambda(1405) reaction: Discussions on theoretical ambiguities

-In this Section, we would like to discuss theoretical ambiguities, which may make significant effects on the present results given in Sec.~\ref{sec:3}.
-We can consider three theoretical ambiguities that are most critical in the present work: \begin{itemize} \item The coupling strengths of the $g_{KN\Lambda^*}$ and the $g_{K^*N\Lambda^*}$, \item The form factor scheme, \item The Resonance contributions. \end{itemize}
+In this Section, we want to discuss theoretical ambiguities, which may make significant effects on the present results given in Sec.~\ref{sec:3}.
+We can consider the three theoretical ambiguities that are most critical in the present work: \begin{itemize} \item The coupling strengths of the $g_{KN\Lambda^*}$ and the $g_{K^*N\Lambda^*}$, \item The form factor scheme, \item The resonance contributions. \end{itemize}

 As explained in Sec.~\ref{sec:3}, we have used the $g_{KN\Lambda^*}=3.18$, which is derived by averaging the possible values of the $g_{KN\Lambda^*}$ computed from the $\chi$UM with different regularization schemes, considering only the higher pole for the $\Lambda^*$ which couples to the $\bar{K}N$ state strongly in comparison to the lower one.
 If we take the lower pole additionally, the coupling strength becomes smaller, $g_{KN\Lambda^*}=2.6$.
 With this value, the maximum value of the total cross section gets lowered by about $30\sim40\%$.
 The phenomenological estimations~\cite{Williams:1991tw}, $g_{KN\Lambda^*}=1.5\sim3.0$ can also give larger uncertainties but does not change the results much qualitatively, in particular, the energy dependence.